LexaEvans/ComputerNetworks/README.md

 # ComputerNetworks
-This is an archive of my college networking labs that I made.
+This is an archive of my college networking labs that I completed during Network course.
 These labs are not directly related to CCNA.